apache/rya/extras/rya.manual/src/site/markdown/indexing.md

      uniquesuffix = some bytes to make it unique, like hash(statement).

-The graph/context is handled as in the core indexes, using the Index lookup is a matter of hashing zero, one or two of subject and predicate, concatinating the datetime object,
+The graph/context is handled as in the core indexes, using the Index lookup is a matter of hashing zero, one or two of subject and predicate, and appending the datetime object, followed by a uniqueness suffix if the subject and predicate are omitted.

 Injest will store a statement in the index if it meets the criterion: Object should be a literal, and one of the list validPredicates from the configuration.
 If the validPredicates list is empty, accept all predicates.
 If it does not meet the criteria, it is silently ignored.